 “For we have spent enough of our past lifetime in doing the will of the Gentiles—when we walked in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries.”

 in doing the will of the Gentiles—

 Peter encourages us to live for God’s will in verse two.
-Now he states our past purpose of life.
+Now he states our past purpose in life.
 Verse two concluded with the idea that Christians now live to the “will of God.”
 “Doing the will of the Gentiles” stands in contrast to doing the will of God.
 God rearranges our furniture.

-The word “doing” implies in the Greek that we worked out fully the will of the Gentiles but came to a point where we closed that course of our lives.
+The word “doing” implies in Greek that we worked out fully the will of the Gentiles but came to a point where we closed that course of our lives.

 The word “will” in “the will of the Gentiles” means that which we desire with the implication of accompanying some reasoned plan to accomplish the desire.
 “Gentile” is a synonym for a non-Christian.
 Non-Christians always rationalize their sinful way of life.